KacperGierycz/KacperGierycz/README.md

   <br />
 The beginning
   <br>
 I was a sales guy for years and wanted to get into a software company, so I learn a little about programming.
-After a while, I found out that this stuff is  engaging, solving the exercises were strangly rewarding propoptionaly to difficulty.
-The library was mine learning ground, where I found friends who learn diferent things, one was studying JavaScript other UML.
-Discussions about programming and mental process of learing was thrilling.
+After a while, I found out that this stuff is engaging, solving the exercises was strangely rewarding proportionally to difficulty.
+The library was my learning ground, where I found friends who learn different things, one was studying JavaScript other UML.
+Discussions about programming and the mental process of learning were thrilling.
 I got sucked into learning curiosity, was winning I wanted more and more.
   <br>

-The first steps I took was with Coursera courses: learning how to learn, [computer science fundamentals & Java basics,](https://coursera.org/share/58d86a3f9fdfe25e90012072d2cb758b),then [more advanced Java](https://user-images.githubusercontent.com/57790974/131525387-5df6ca4d-8db5-44ea-91b6-2d042a48689d.jpg), and finally [Data Structures and Algorithms](https://user-images.githubusercontent.com/57790974/131529228-db168e4a-a67a-4ae8-a625-62750bbac3e9.jpg) in previous courses material was hard but in a noobie friendly way, here stuff beggins to be hard just like it should to be, peers has only 10% success rate for passing.
+The first steps I took was with Coursera courses: learning how to learn, [computer science fundamentals & Java basics,](https://coursera.org/share/58d86a3f9fdfe25e90012072d2cb758b), then [more advanced Java](https://user-images.githubusercontent.com/57790974/131525387-5df6ca4d-8db5-44ea-91b6-2d042a48689d.jpg), and finally [Data Structures and Algorithms](https://user-images.githubusercontent.com/57790974/131529228-db168e4a-a67a-4ae8-a625-62750bbac3e9.jpg) in previous courses material was hard but in a noobie friendly way, here stuff begins to be hard just like it should be, peers have only 10% success rate for passing.
 Math was an issue the precalculus level needed at least.
-I asked a friend mathematician who was learning childrens in library;
+I asked a friend mathematician who was learning children in the library;
   <br>
   -What is discreet mathematics?
   <br>
-  -The dark and twisted math with a letter e in it (he awser with a puzzling look).
+  -The dark and twisted math with a letter e in it (he answer with a puzzling look).
   <br>
   -Yea this is what I'm looking for
   <br>
-  -This material was far back in accademy and I would have to study it again.
+  -This material was far back in the academy and I would have to study it again.
   <br>
   -What now then...
   <br>